opencv/opencv/modules/core/doc/old_basic_structures.rst

 .. seealso:: :ocv:cfunc:`GetImage`, :ocv:func:`cvarrToMat`.

 .. note:: If the input array is ``IplImage`` with planar data layout and COI set, the function returns the pointer to the selected plane and ``COI == 0``.
-This feature allows user to process ``IplImage`` strctures with planar data layout, even though OpenCV does not support such images.
+This feature allows user to process ``IplImage`` structures with planar data layout, even though OpenCV does not support such images.

 GetNextSparseNode
 -----------------